openreferral/hsds_example_profile/README.md

 The task, therefore, is to implement your desired changes in [JSON Schema](http://json-schema.org/) inside a file corresponding to a HSDS schema file.
 The concept is very similar to overriding or extending a template or a view in web development.
 You should create a new file for each file in the HSDS Schema that you want to change or override.

-You should only created files in `profile` which correspond to the parts of the HSDS schema that you want to change.
+You should only create files in `profile` which correspond to the parts of the HSDS schema that you want to change.
 You do *not* need to include files which you want to keep the same in your profile.
 For example if your profile only changes the `Service` object, then you only need to create `service.json` and not `organization.json` etc.

 Similarly, you should NOT copy the entire schema file from HSDS and make changes. *Only write in the changes you need*.
 For example if you were adding a new property `myNewProperty` to `Service`, you would do the following inside `profile/service.json`: